danijeljw/danijelj/source/_posts/2016-02-20-tasmania-is-an-experience.markdown

 ####Tynwald Willow Bend Estate

 Unfortunately I have no photos of the estate itself, but they can be found on [Google Images](https://images.google.com).
 Greeted by _(what I believe is the husband)_ of the lady that I spoke to on the phone, I was ushered through the manor to the dining room, the reading room, the the breakfast room and then to a book on the [Salamanca Markets](http://www.hobartcity.com.au/hobart/hobart_events/salamanca_market).
-She has a fried that runs the bee stall closest to the entrance.
+She has a frined that runs the bee was stall closest to the entrance.
 Grenouille and I dropped off our things, had a spa, shower, got dressed then headed to town for dinner.
 If you're ever in the area, give it a go.
 It's wonderful.
 Very old fashioned and run the way a manor should and you'd not want or need for anything as the family-run estate has it all.
 It is a little behind the times but you'll love the feel if you miss your grandma's house from when you were a child.
 Re-living it as an adult gives you a sense of when things were simpler and people were innocent.

 ####Rockwall Bar and Grill
 How this place is a bar is beyond me.
 You walk to the end of Salamanca Pl and see a small sign hinged above a door giving indication of where it is.
 Walk through a sliding electronic glass door and almost immediately you're greeted by friendly and warm staff from all angles asking you for a drink whilst you wait and what was the reservation.
 This a no-bullshit kind of venue!
 Immediately after getting your wine _(we took the bottle of some local Tasmanian label)_ you notice the ambient atmosphere is signature to the venue - this place has some intense class!